Knowing when to seek help for your teenager’s anxiety

 Anxiety disorders: When anxiety becomes persistent and intrusive

-When recurring, persistent feelings of anxiety start limiting a teenager’s functioning in one or more areas of life, it may signify the presence of an anxiety disorder.
+When recurring, persistent feelings of anxiety start limiting a teenager’s functioning in life, it may signify the presence of an anxiety disorder.

 “Anxiety disorder” is the term mental health professionals use to describe a group of conditions including panic disorder, generalized anxiety disorder, agoraphobia, social anxiety disorder, separation anxiety disorder, and selective mutism.